kbagas66/Data-Analytics-Projects/Generate Insights to Solve a Supply Chain Issue in the FMCG domain/README.md

   3. Create relevant insights not provided in the metric list/stakeholder meeting.

 Not forgetting to mention, I created this dashboard by drawing inspiration and ideas from the winners of this challenge.
+The dashboard was made in "Microsoft Power BI"

 Link to the challenge: https://codebasics.io/challenge/codebasics-resume-project-challenge/5